 Buckwheat is available in organic shops and in selected supermarkets.
 We can find it in raw or roasted form, whole or milled, in the form of flour or flakes.

-Also marketed are products of buckwheat such as pasta.
+Also marketed are products of buckwheat such as pasta and ramen noodles.
 It is recommended to store them in an airtight container in a dry and cool place, while the buckwheat flour is advisable to keep it in the refrigerator.

 How to Consume It